-A chip erase command will normally erase the flash, EEPROM, and internal SRAM.
+A chip erase command will normally erase the flash, EEPROM and internal SRAM.
 If this fuse is programmed, the EEPROM is not erased during chip erase.
-This is useful if EEPROM is used to store data independently of the software revision.
+This is useful if EEPROM is used to store data independent of software revision.

 Table 4-7.
-EEPROM Preserved through Chip Erase
+EEPROM preserved through chip erase